kunukn/postcss-alter-property-value/README.md

 Alter your css declarations.

 # about
-A tool for changing css declarations with given configuration.
+A tool for changing css declarations from a rule based configuration.

 * Change property names
 * Change values